-While predictions of climate change and its effects have inherent uncertainties, a balance must be found between the costs of preparing for climate change and the uncertainty of outcomes.
-Nevertheless, proponents will use their best efforts to incorporate adaptation to climate change in their EIS and project design.
+EHP recognises that predictions of climate change and its effects have inherent uncertainties, and that a balance must be found between the costs of preparing for climate change and the uncertainty of outcomes.
+Nevertheless, proponents should use their best efforts to incorporate adaptation to climate change in their EIS and project design.